Inspired Education Holdings Limited (‘Inspired’)

 Modern Slavery Act Statement

-Inspired is committed to providing all of its workers with safe, legal employment in a stimulating and rewarding environment.
+Inspired is committed to providing its workers safe, legal employment in a stimulating and rewarding environment.
 We are opposed to any form of slavery and human trafficking (Modern Slavery) and strive to ensure that it is prevented from occurring in our business and in our supply chains.

-Inspired aims to carry out all its business in full compliance with applicable laws and with respect to internationally recognised human rights standards in every location in which we operate.
+Inspired aims to carry out all its business in full compliance with applicable laws and internationally recognised human rights standards in every location in which we operate.

 Our Policies and Training